Compliant Data Exchange technology

 Dawex is day-1 member of Gaia-X, leading the Data Exchange Services Specification working group.
 Dawex Data Exchange technology natively complies with the latest Gaia-X Trust Framework, ensuring interoperability with Gaia-X compatible data spaces:

-“Trust” is central to the DFFT concept which aims to reconcile two related and compatible policy objectives:
+DFFT aims to reconcile two related and compatible policy objectives:

-• protecting individual privacy, national security, and IP through trusted regulations.
-“Trust” is central to the DFFT concept
+• Protecting individual privacy, national security, and IP through trusted regulations.

-2023 is the year of the operationalization of DFFT.
-At the G7 Digital and Tech Ministers’ Meeting in Gunma, Japan, Ministers endorsed the establishment of the Institutional Arrangement for Partnership (IAP) and emphasized a commitment to launching the IAP in the coming months.
+2023 is the year of the operationalization of DFFT, with the endorsement by G7 Digital and Tech Ministers of the establishment of the Institutional Arrangement for Partnership (IAP) on DFFT.